PaperPrototype/Intro-Coding-and-Computers/08 - Memory/Lecture/english.md

 We are going to use `malloc` which is a standard allocator that all Operating System's have (Windows, MacOS, iOS, Android, and Linux are operating systems).

 You can even make your own allocator!
 But we are NOT gonna do that.
+If your interested though you can read about how an allocator works here https://github.com/mtrebi/memory-allocators#whats-wrong-with-malloc

 TODO